Social Stories: What They Really Are and Why They Work (Beyond Definitions)

 Conclusion — Stories That Build Understanding

-don’t fix everything, nor do they eliminate every difficulty.
-But when used thoughtfully and tailored to the individual, they can create a bridge between
+Social Stories don’t fix everything, nor do they eliminate every difficulty.
+But when used thoughtfully and tailored to the individual, they can create a bridge between implicit expectations and clear understanding.

-clear understanding.
-They empower children to navigate social experiences with more predictability and less anxiety.
+They help children navigate social experiences with more predictability, less anxiety, and greater emotional safety.